 What is Meant by Alternatives?

 “Replacement” means substituting other systems for whole animal use.
 Examples include human and animal cell, tissue, and organ cultures; chemical systems; blood products; computer simulations; and plastic organ models.
-Reduction means decreasing the number of animals to the minimum needed to yield accurate data.
-Refinement means using modern medicine to minimize or eliminate pain and distress, and employing housing and husbandry techniques to enrich the captive environment to reduce boredom and promote natural behavior.
+“Reduction” means decreasing the number of animals to the minimum needed to yield accurate data and is often achieved through more strategic study planning.
+“Refinement” means using modern medicine to minimize or eliminate pain and distress; it also includes employing housing and husbandry techniques to enrich the captive environment to reduce boredom and promote natural behavior.

 What Alternatives Are Currently in Use?

 Some scientists are using state-of-the-art medical technologies such as the MRI (magnetic resonance imaging), the MRS (magnetic resonance spectroscopy), and CAT (computer-aided tomography) scans to detect tumor growth and organ deterioration at early stages.
-This not only enables experiments to end more humanely, without prolonged suffering, but also reduces the number of animals needed for certain types of research.
+This non-invasive imaging not only enables experiments to end more humanely, without prolonged suffering, but also reduces the number of animals needed for certain types of research.

 Can Alternatives Replace All Animal Tests?

 We believe a well-informed public is essential to improving the welfare of animals.
-We encourage concerned individuals to learn more about alternatives, and to communicate with elected officials, federal and state regulatory agencies, educational institutions, and industry representatives about increasing the use of alternatives in research, testing, and education.
+We encourage concerned individuals to learn more about alternatives and to communicate with elected officials, federal and state regulatory agencies, educational institutions, and industry representatives about increasing the use of alternatives in research, testing, and education.